josdem/hugo/content/techtalk/spring/spring_webflux_artifactory_library.md

 categories = ["techtalk", "code"]
 +++

-In this technical post we will go over the process to publish a Spring Webflux library to [JFrog](https://jfrog.com/). **NOTE:** If you want to know more about how to create a Spring Webflux application please go to my previous post getting started with Spring Webflux [here](/techtalk/spring/spring_webflux_basics).
+In this technical post, we will go over the process of publish a Spring Webflux library to [JFrog](https://jfrog.com/). **NOTE:** If you want to know more about creating a Spring Webflux application, please go to my previous post getting started with Spring Webflux [here](/techtalk/spring/spring_webflux_basics).
 Let's begin creating a new Spring Boot project with Webflux and Lombok.

 ```bash
 spring init --dependencies=webflux,lombok --build=gradle --language=java juice-webflux